maxhbr/LDBcollector/md/Artistic-1.0.md

                 {
                     "tag": "PositiveJudgement",
                     "contents": "Do note that the Artistic License is considered non-free by the FSF.
 They suggest to use the Clarified Artistic License (also called Artistic License 2.0) instead.
 However, the original Artistic License is still considered DFSG-free."
                 }
             ],
             [
-                "Fedora Project Wiki",
-                {
-                    "tag": "NegativeJudgement",
-                    "contents": "This software licenses which is NOT OKAY for Fedora.
-Nothing in Fedora is permitted to use this license.
-It is either non-free or deprecated."
-                }
-            ],
-            [